euwbah/musescore-microtonal-edo-plugin/README.md

 4. Put the required accidental for **D**
 5. Repeat from **C** thru **B**

-Note that There **must** be seven `.` in total, natural accidentals are denoted by leaving the space blank, or using any other character that does not represent an accidental.
+Finally, you should have be seven dots (`.`) in total,

+Natural accidentals are denoted by leaving the space blank, or using any other character that does not represent an accidental.

 Spaces/newlines can be placed before or after the dots to improve readability.